Cubs vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Cubs have posted a mark of 1-3.
+- In four games as the underdog over the last 10 matchups, the Cubs have a record of 1-3.

-- In their last 10 matchups with a total posted by oddsmakers, the Cubs and their opponents are 6-4-0 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Cubs and their opponents have combined to eclipse the total six times.

-- The Cubs' previous 10 matchups have not had a spread posted by oddsmakers.

 Cubs Betting Records & Stats

-- The Cubs have been chosen as underdogs in 41 games this year and have walked away with the win 15 times (36.6%) in those games.
+- The Cubs have been underdogs in 42 games this season and have come away with the win 15 times (35.7%) in those contests.

-- Chicago has played as an underdog of +155 or more once this season and won that game.

-- The Cubs have an implied victory probability of 39.2% according to the moneyline set by sportsbooks for this matchup.
+- The Cubs have an implied victory probability of 45.5% according to the moneyline set by oddsmakers for this matchup.

-- Chicago's games have gone over the total in 43 of its 87 chances.
+- So far this season, Chicago and its opponents have hit the over in 44 of its 88 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!